-Castable materials that are made from the oxides of aluminum, silicon, calcium, and zirconium that retain their form and strength at high temperatures are known as refractory materials, or simply refractories.
-Most often refractory composites are cast using ceramic fibers made of alumina, silica, or aluminosilicate.
-These heat-resistant materials are formed into various shapes and used as refractory products in a wide variety of industrial applications such as kilns, glass casting, metal casting, furnaces, incinerators, and ovens.
-The properties of refractory products are dependent on the type and amount of refractory material, binder and filler material as well as the manufacturing process.
+Castable materials made from aluminum, silicon, calcium, and zirconium oxides that retain their form and strength at high temperatures are known as refractory materials or refractories.
+Most often, composite refractories are cast using ceramic fibers made of alumina, silica, or aluminosilicate.
+These heat-resistant materials are formed into various shapes and used as refractory products in a wide variety of industrial applications, such as kilns, glass casting, metal casting, furnaces, incinerators, and ovens.
+In addition to the particular manufacturing process, the properties of refractory products are highly dependent on the type and amount of refractory material, binder, and filler material used.

 Refractory Binders

-In general, the purpose of a binder is to gel the refractory materials and improve the green strength of the formed shape during drying and firing.
-Much like cement, binders are the glue that hold the formed cast refractory together.
-Organic binders can be burnt out during firing but inorganic binders are more common and will remain within the formed shape.
-Because they remain an integral part of the formed shape, selection of the appropriate inorganic binder is critical to the performance of castable refractories.
+In general, a binder gels refractory materials and improves the green strength of the formed shape during drying and firing.
+Much like how they are used in cement, binders are the glue that holds the formed cast refractory together.
+Organic binders, which get burned out during firing, may be used.
+Inorganic binders, however, will remain within the material and play an integral part in the formed shape.
+Thus, selecting the appropriate inorganic binder is critical to the performance of castable refractories.

-There are many types of binders that are used commercially and selection should be based on optimizing the efficiency of the manufacturing process and the performance of the cast refractory in the end application.
+Selecting the ideal binder should be based on its ability to optimize the efficiency of the manufacturing process and the performance of the cast refractory in the end application.

 LUDOX® Colloidal Silica Binders

-The high surface area and chemical reactiveness of LUDOX® Colloidal Silica make them excellent binders for inorganic refractory fibers used in the production of formed thermal ceramics and refractories.
-In the ceramic slurry, LUDOX® exists as individual, non-aggregated particles.
-On drying, the colloidal silica particles concentrate to react with themselves and the alumina, silica, aluminosilicate, and other ceramic materials in the ceramic slurry.
-Strength of the refractory increases with subsequent heat steps as the surface of LUDOX® is dehydrated and bonds that are inert, insensitive to moisture, and stable at high temperatures are formed.
-The benefits of a refractory composite formed using LUDOX® are listed below:
+The high surface area and chemical reactiveness of LUDOX® colloidal silica make them excellent binders for inorganic refractory fibers used to produce formed thermal ceramics and refractories.
+When introduced to ceramic slurries, LUDOX® exists as individual, nonaggregated silica particles.
+These particles integrate themselves between organic binders used to coat the ceramic fibers, forming a tight aggregate of fibers vacuum formed into shapes.
+On drying, the silica particles concentrate to react with themselves, the organic binders, and the alumina, silica, aluminosilicate, and other ceramic materials in the slurry.
+The strength of the refractory increases with subsequent heating as the organic binders are burned off and the surface of LUDOX® is dehydrated, forming permanent chemical bonds within the ceramic material that are inert, insensitive to moisture, and stable at high temperatures.
+The benefits of a refractory composite material formed using LUDOX® colloidal silica are as follows:

 Resistance to vibration and mechanical shock